-Other areas of focus Our significant findings from the audit Investments and investment income As at year-end, the Region held \$2,318.4M (\$2,419.9M) in investments.
-The cash balances also includes \$316M (2014 - \$80M) of short-term investments with maturity dates less than 3 months from year-end.
+Other areas of focus Our response and significant findings Investments As at year-end, the Region held \$2,809.1M (2016 - \$2,572.9M) in investments.
+The cash balances also includes \$230M (2016 - \$120M) of short-term investments with maturity dates less than 3 months from year-end.
 We performed test of details over the additions and disposals of investments, compared the investment listing to third party confirmations, and reviewed the investments for compliance with the investment policy.
 We noted the recognition of additions and de-recognition of disposals were properly executed.
 The accounting records were compared to third party confirmations without issue.
 Also the investment activity and balances were consistent with the Region's policies.
-Tangible capital assets During our substantive testing of tangible capital asset additions, we noted that the Region recognized \$808.5 (2014 -\$701.3M) in total additions, which is comprised of \$799.0M (2014 - \$681.8M) of additions to the Region's work in progress ("WIP"), and \$9.5M (2014 - \$19.5M) of additions to HYI.
-The Region also capitalized \$1,208M (2014 - \$474.4) from WIP into tangible capital assets.
-The Region disposed of assets with a cost base of \$66.3M (2014 - \$29.5M) and accumulated amortization of \$54.4M (2014 - \$27.7M).
-The proceeds on the disposals of capital assets were \$3.9M (2014 - \$0.7M), which resulted in a loss on disposal of \$8.0M (2014 - \$1.1M).
-We reviewed on a sample basis the additions to both WIP and tangible capital assets.
+Tangible capital assets During our substantive testing of tangible capital asset additions, we noted that the Region recognized \$658.0M (2016 - \$648.1M) in total additions, which is comprised of \$643.1M (2016 - \$590.8M) of additions to the Region's work in progress ("WIP"), and \$14.9M (2016 - \$57.3M) of additions to HYI.
+The Region also capitalized \$542M (2016 - \$1,041M) from WIP into tangible capital assets.
+The Region disposed of assets with a cost base of \$110.2M (2016 - \$53.1M) and accumulated amortization of \$99.8M (2016 - \$49.6M).
+The proceeds on the disposals of capital assets were \$ 6.9M (2016 - \$0.8M), which resulted in a loss on disposal of \$3.5M (2016 - \$2.6M). • We reviewed on a sample basis the additions to both WIP and tangible capital assets.
 We noted that the capital additions were appropriate and management has correctly capitalized the additions from work in progress to capital assets.
 We also reviewed on a sample basis the disposals of tangible capital assets, and recalculated the overall loss on disposal.
 We noted that the disposals were recorded appropriately.
+Contributed assets At the end of 2016 the Region capitalized a contributed asset from City of Markham being the Woodbine Bypass totalling \$27.3M.
+During our substantive testing of revenue, we noted the related recognition of revenue was recorded in fiscal 2017.
+The timing difference in the recognition of the related revenue is not considered material to the financial statements. • During fiscal 2017 the Region capitalized a contributed asset from City of Markham for the Box Grove Bypass totalling \$13.6M.
+The related revenue was also recognized in 2017 appropriately.